The much anticipated Essential Services Commission (ESC) determination on the 2016-17 Higher Cap applications is now out.

 - those who have rejected job offers at the organisation (Cornish, 2003)

 In the process of recognising or enhancing your EVP, your organisation may also need to address its purpose at a higher level.
-Insync Surveys can help organisations:
+Insync can help organisations:

 - envision, develop and communicate inspiring statements of your organisation’s direction, purpose and values (most commonly referred to as your vision, mission and value statements)